-New Standards Require HCBS to be Provided in Settings that Facilitate Integration with the Greater Community
+6. New Standards Require HCBS to be Provided in Settings that Facilitate Integration with the Greater Community

 As discussed above, HCBS are meant to provide an alternative to care in a nursing facility or other institution.
-To ensure that HCBS are appropriately non-institutional, new regulations set standards for integration with the community, and for other characteristics of non-institutional care.
-The individual states currently are developing procedures to bring their services and providers into compliance.
-States' transition plans must be approved by CMS by March 2019, with compliance by states and providers to occur no later than March 2022.
+To ensure that HCBS are appropriately non-institutional, the Settings Rule sets standards for integration with the community, and for other characteristics of non-institutional care.
+Individual states spent several years developing procedures to bring their services and providers into compliance.
+States had until March 17, 2023 to be in compliance with the rule, although CMS has granted some extensions for limited purposes.32

-Under the standards, the HCBS setting must support "full access of individuals receiving Medicaid HCBS to the greater community;" this includes receiving services, controlling personal resources, and seeking employment.
-The setting and provider must honor a recipient's rights to privacy and dignity, and also must optimize the recipient's ability to make choices.
+Under the standards, the HCBS setting must support "full access of individuals receiving Medicaid HCBS to the greater community;" this includes autonomy in receiving services, controlling personal resources, and seeking employment.33 The setting and provider must honor a recipient's rights to privacy and dignity, and also must optimize the recipient's ability to make choices.
 These choices include such matters as daily activities and with whom to interact.
-Especially relevant to HCBS, the right to choose is extended to services and supports, and who provides them.
+Especially relevant to HCBS, the right to choose is extended to services and supports, and who provides them.34

 Additional standards apply to a provider-owned or controlled setting-an assisted living facility or other residential facility, for example.
-The living unit must be a specific physical place that can be rented or owed under a legally enforceable agreement.
-In other words, in a residential facility, the HCBS recipient must have a
+The living unit must be a specific physical place that can be rented or owned under a legally enforceable agreement.
+Under the rule, HCBS enrollees must have the "same responsibilities and protections" as provided under the jurisdiction's landlord-tenant law or, if the setting is not subject to landlord-tenant law, then a written agreement must provide "comparable" protections to those provided under landlord-tenant law.
+Some states provide for an administrative hearing system, even though the law does not specifically reference such a system as an option.